Mindfulness – Talk 3

 A maple leaf, showing its back and its front.
 It is falling.

-The back and front is subject and object, in other words the dualistic world.
+The back and front is subject and object, in other words, the dualistic world.
 The idea of the maple leaf, so-called life and death, is nothing but front and back, the dualistic world.
 If you think it, very naturally [it is] showing the front, showing the back.
-But you cannot judge the life of the maple leaf in terms of just the front, when it appears.
-No; next moment, the front disappears and the back appears.
-And finally you don’t know what the life of the maple leaf is: is it the front, or is it the back?
-No. Always front and back, front and back, interacting.
-And that is what?
+But you cannot judge the life of a maple leaf in terms of just the front when it appears.
+No. Next moment, the front disappears and the back appears.
+Finally you don’t know what the life of the maple leaf is: is it the front, or is it the back?
+No, always front and back, front and back, interacting, and then that is what?
 Action.
-Activity, motion.
+Activity.
+Motion.
 That is something alive of the life of the maple leaf.
-It doesn’t stop even for a moment; it’s always going like this.
+It doesn’t stop even for a moment.
+It’s always going like this.

-Finally, you don’t know what the maple leaf is.
+Finally, you don’t know what [is] the life of the maple leaf.
 The maple leaf just functions: total dynamic working, that’s it.
 If you think it, if you judge it, if you make a choice of your life, very naturally you can say, “It’s the back,” [or] “It’s the front.”
 That is an idea: a philosophical idea, a biological idea, [or] a psychological idea.
-But something alive within the life of the maple leaf is always moving, and acting; constantly functioning.
+But something alive within the life of the maple leaf is always moving, and acting, functioning constantly.

 So that is observation.
 Observation is completely oneness, and oneness is emptiness: nothing to pin down.
 That is called the-same-and-one-nature.
 So the front of the maple leaf is always functioning in the realm of the-same-and-one-nature, [the back] is always working in the realm of the-same-and-one-nature.
 What is this?
 What is the functioning, what is the total dynamic working of the maple leaf?
 That is called emptiness.